isomerpages/csc-corp/pages/faq.md

 		<p class="mini-header">Searching for a programme</p>

 <p>You can search for your preferred programmes on <a target="_blank" href="https://register.csc.gov.sg/">CSC Programme portal</a>.
 You will be able to filter your search by Domain, Programme Type, Audience, Duration, Period and Cost.
-To filter by Domain, please log in as a public officer, and click on the “Discover Our Programmes” button at the top of the page.
-A small pop-out window will appear, and you can select your preferred domains by clicking on the “Select a Domain” field.
+To filter by Domain, please log in as a public officer, and click on the <b>“Discover Our Programmes”</b> button at the top of the page.
+A small pop-out window will appear, and you can select your preferred domains by clicking on the <b>“Select a Domain”</b> field.
 A list of programmes from the selected domain will be displayed, with the rest of the filters located on the left side of the page.</p>

 <p class="mini-header">No Suitable Dates for Your Desired Programme?</p>